 1. Langkawi Hainanese Cafe (aka Chicken Joe’s)

 The sign says it all.
 Chicken Joe’s is said to be the best place to get Hainanese chicken rice on the island.
 If you like this poached chicken dish, then I suggest enjoying a meal here.
-It’s delicious, and cheap too.
-Langkawi Hainanese Cafe is located in Kuah Town at 121 Jalan Padang Matsirat.
+It’s delicious, and reasonably priced too.
+Langkawi Hainanese Cafe is located at 133 Langkawi Mall, Jalan Kelibang, Kuah.
+CLICK HERE for a map.

 Not to be confused with nasi campur, Tomato offers a similar dining experience called nasi kandar.
 Of Penang origin, the term nasi kandar traditionally refers to a meal of steamed rice served with a variety of curries and side dishes.
-Another cheap but delicious local favorite, Tomato is open 24 hours.
-Tomato is located along Jalan Pantai Cenang across the street from Langkawi Boutique Hotel.
+Tomato is a cheap local favorite along Jalan Pantai Cenang that’s open 24 hours.
+CLICK HERE for a map.

 Another restaurant that’s popular among the locals, Mangga serves delicious seafood at reasonable prices.
-They have two locations – Mangga and Mangga 2 – both of which are located along Jalan Pantai Tengah.
+Restoran Mangga is located along Jalan Pantai Tengah.
+CLICK HERE for a map.

 Expect to Pay: Around RM25 per person with drinks